protocol/launchpad/content/en/curriculum/dev-tools/network-indexer/index.md

 Make sure `ipfs daemon` is running and open up a WebUI at [http://127.0.0.1:5001/webui](http://127.0.0.1:5001/webui) and upload a file.

+You can also add a file using the `ipfs add path/to/local/file` command and take note of the CID output in the terminal

 Take a note of it's CID.

 Once upoloaded you should see logs start rolling in `storetheindex` and `indexprovider` command lines.